Rahul-Alokkan/Rahul-Alokkan/README.md

 ### 😄Rahul Alokkan
 - 🌱 I’m currently learning Front-End devolpement along with Marketing and Management
+- 🌱 I’m currently learning on PYTHON and JAVA
+- 🔭 I’m currently working on a small web-based application related to Football

 <!--
 **Rahul-Alokkan/Rahul-Alokkan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.